KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 _jump to [results](#results)_

-> Although the [sample repo](https://github.com/KaiWalter/message-distribution) also contains a deployment option with **Azure Developer CLI**, I never was able to sustain stable deployment with this option while Azure Functions on Container Apps was in preview.
+> Although the [sample repo](https://github.com/KaiWalter/message-distribution) additional to **Bash/Azure CLI** contains a deployment option with **Azure Developer CLI**, I never was able to sustain stable deployment with this option while Azure Functions on Container Apps was in preview.

 ## Motivation

 [Azure Container Apps hosting of Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-container-apps-hosting) is a way to host Azure Functions directly in Container Apps - additionally to App Service with and without containers.
-This offering also adds some Container Apps built-in capabilities like [KEDA](https://keda.sh/) scaling and the [Dapr](https://dapr.io/) microservices framework which would allow for mixing microservices workloads on the same environment with Functions.
+This offering also adds some Container Apps built-in capabilities like the [Dapr](https://dapr.io/) microservices framework which would allow for mixing microservices workloads on the same environment with Functions.

 Running a sufficiently big workload already with Azure Functions inside containers on Azure Container Apps for a while, I wanted to see how both variants compare in terms of features and above all : scaling.

 With [another environment](https://customers.microsoft.com/en-us/story/1336089737047375040-zeiss-accelerates-cloud-first-development-on-azure-and-streamlines-order-processing) we heavily rely on **Dapr** for synchronous invocations as well as asynchronous message processing.
-Hence additionally I wanted to see whether one of the frameworks - Azure Functions host with its bindings or Dapr with its generic components and the sidecar architecture - substantially stands out in terms of throughput.
+Hence additionally I wanted to see whether one of the frameworks promoted by Microsoft - Azure Functions host with its bindings or Dapr with its generic components and the sidecar architecture - substantially stands out in terms of throughput.

 ## Solution Overview